 Being that the current value of the parameter is 1, we would expect the answer to be 2*1 = 2.
 However, this calculation will be computed for every row in the data, which would not provide the answer we are looking for.
 Should we add this calculated field to the view, we would get an answer of 19,988, which is 2 multiplied by 1, multiplied by the number of records in the data set (9,994 for the Sample – Superstore data set).

 To alleviate this, add an aggregation of MIN to the 2 so the Algebra Parameter is guaranteed to be multiplied by 2:

-Now if I add my newly created Algebra Equation calculated field to the Text Marks Card to display the answer on a view, I see the answer I am looking for, MIN(2) multiplied by 1 equals 2:
+Now if we add the newly created Algebra Equation calculated field to the Text Marks Card to display the answer on a view, we see the answer we are looking for, MIN(2) multiplied by 1 equals 2:

 In this example, the end user has chosen the number 7, which powered the underlying calculation of 2*7, to produce the answer of 14.
 Imagine all of the power that can be put into the hands of your end users through the use of parameters!

 For just a few other possibilities, see the following posts: